mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 `docker-compose up -d`

-Docker will now download all required images and start the containers, please wait until this is completed.
+Docker will now download all required images and create the containers, please wait until this is done.

 ## Configuration